-It's a hit parade at the College World Series as LSU and UCLA square off
+LSU baseball in a weather delay in the fourth inning at College World Series

 Latest Weather Blog

-It's a hit parade at the College World Series as LSU and UCLA square off
+LSU baseball in a weather delay in the fourth inning at College World Series

+OMAHA - The LSU Tigers game against UCLA is currently in a weather delay as severe weather was moving south into the Omaha area as the game moved to the middle of fourth inning.

-OMAHA - The LSU Tigers answered the bell and Jared Jones got the monkey off his back as he belted a three-run home run in the first inning to push LSU in front of UCLA 4-3 after the Bruins started the game with four hits in the winners' bracket game at the College World Series on Monday night.
+The Tigers answered the bell and Jared Jones got the monkey off his back as he belted a three-run home run in the first inning to push LSU in front of UCLA 4-3 after the Bruins started the game with four hits in the winners' bracket game at the College World Series on Monday night.

 LSU starter Anthony Eyanson was touched up in the first as the Bruins stacked singles on top of singles to jump out to an early 3-0 lead.